Richard Lander: Biography

-A few days later, on the 17th, Richard was taken to Akassa at the Nun estuary of the Niger River to persuade an English merchant Captain Luke, to repay the ransom along with other gifts paid by Kingboy Amain while John remained in Nembe between the 17th to the 23rd of November.
+A few days later, on the 17th, Richard was taken to Akassa at the Nun estuary of the Niger River to persuade an English merchant Captain Luke, to repay the ransom along with other gifts paid by Kingboy Amain while John remained in Nembe between 17 and 23 November.
 John joined his brother Richard at the Nun estuary of the Niger at Akassa and subsequently sailed back to Britain.

 The Lander Brothers admitted that the ransom was never paid back yet they were granted safe passage back to a British ship in their Journal despite the displeasure of Kingboy Amain in the Captain not repaying his money.
 He was instrumental in their safety and return.

 Despite this setback, they were successful in determining the great river's course and termination.
 They travelled back to Britain from Fernando Po via Rio de Janeiro in 1831.

 In 1832, Lander returned to Africa for a third and final time, as leader of an expedition organised by Macgregor Laird and other Liverpudlian merchants, with the intention of founding a trading settlement at the confluence of the Niger and Benue rivers, using two armed paddle steamers, the Quorra and the Alburkah.
 However, the expedition encountered difficulties, many personnel died from fever, and it failed to reach Bussa.
 While journeying upstream in a canoe, Lander was attacked by natives and wounded by a musket ball in his thigh.
 He managed to return to the coast but, the bullet being too deep to remove, gangrene set in, and he died.
 He was buried in the Clarence cemetery in Fernando Po.
 He was survived by his wife and daughter.
 According to a document in the John Holt papers in the Bodleian library (mss air s 1525 Box 11 folder3 p 8) the musket ball is in the Rotunda museum of artillery at Woolwich (Object Class XXX No 172 presented by Col Nichols RM, at whose house Lander died).

 Legacy

 In Truro, Lander's Monument by English sculptor Neville Northey Burnard stands at the top of Lemon Street, and Richard Lander School is named in his honour, as is housing estate Trelander which in Cornish means home or town of Lander.The building of the column commenced in 1835.
 In 1832 he became the first winner of the Royal Geographical Society Founder's Medal, "for important services in determining the course and termination of the Niger".

-To mark the 200th anniversary of the birth of Richard Lander and celebrate the Lander brothers’ achievements an 'Expedition of Goodwill' was sent in November 2004 to retrace their river journey.
+To mark the 200th anniversary of the birth of Richard Lander and celebrate the Lander brothers' achievements an "Expedition of Goodwill" was sent in November 2004 to retrace their river journey.